baco16g/shopping-cart-firebase-app/README.md

 ## Outline

-This repository is boilerplate for React Web.
+This repository is shopping cart app.

 ## Features